 The Learning Center is seeking applicants to fill Supplemental Instruction (SI) Leader positions.

 For more information on applying as a Learning Center Tutor, please click here.

-Fresno State’s Learning Center is a space which encourages students to grow intellectually as critical thinkers.
+Fresno State’s Learning Center is a space that encourages students to grow intellectually as critical thinkers.
 We advance student success by actively using effective learning strategies to improve content understanding and course grades.
-SI Leaders do not teach, but instead facilitate students' learning of difficult topics within historically challenging courses or subjects.
+SI Leaders do not teach, but instead, facilitate students' learning of difficult topics within historically challenging courses or subjects.
 The Learning Center aims to boldly integrate the culture and values of each student to inspire a community of life-long learners.

 Please see below for key characteristics associated with the position of a Learning Center SI Leader:

 Supports students and professors in a specific course or section (example: CHEM 1A with Professor Gray)

 Must work 13-15 hours a week, divided into 30-minute to 3- hour tasks, 3-5 days a week